beakerbrowser/unwalled.garden/README.md

  - Users follow each other to sync their content.
  - Follows are public, creating a social graph.

 You can think of it as a souped-up RSS: users publish records as files on their sites, then sync the files regularly to receive updates.
-This is used to power news feeds, link aggregators, comments sections, search engines, and more.
+This is used to power news feeds, aggregators, comments sections, search engines, and more.

 New to dat?
 [Read this quick primer.](./dat-primer.md)